onesky/api-documentation-platform/resources/translation.md

 ### Export - export translations into files
 This action will create files from translations with specified locales and format.
 When translation file is ready, this action will simply response with the file.

-You can add a header `If-Modified-Since` with the modified time of your downloaded copy of translation file.

-Exmaple: `If-Modified-Since: 2013-10-07T15:27:10+0000`

-> Remark: This endpoint may have **5 minutes** delay approximately.
-That means new translation will be updated to the file in **5 minutes**.

     POST https://platform.api.onesky.io/1/projects/:project_id/translations/export

 **Authentication**